Timely Monitoring of Dynamic Sources with Observations from Multiple Wireless Sensors: Optimal Policy with Observable States

-\section{Optimal policy with observable states}
+\section{Optimal Policy with Observable States}

 We now turn our attention to adaptive policies, i.e., policies that depend on the current system state, and we start by studying the case where the source states are observable to the scheduler.
 In this case, the system is fully observable and the problem can be analyzed as an average-cost MDP with unbounded costs (see e.g.,~\cite{ross83,puterman94,sennott89}).
+While the assumption of full observability is unrealistic in many practical scenarios, policies for this case will play a central role in the partially observable case that we consider later.
 We first prove that there exists a stationary policy that solves \cref{eq:centralproblem}, and we then show how such a policy can be found using relative value iteration.

-\subsection{Structure of optimal policy}
+\subsection{Structure of Optimal Policy}

 Policies for MDPs can generally be characterized as randomized/deterministic and history dependent/stationary (Markovian)~\cite{puterman94}.
 Due to their simple structure, deterministic stationary policies are desired from both an analytical and practical perspective.
 A policy is said to be deterministic stationary if the same deterministic decision rule is used in each time slot, or, more formally, if $\bm{\Lambda}_{t_1}=\bm{\Lambda}_{t_2}$ implies that $a^*_{t_1}=a^*_{t_2}$, where $a^*_t$ is the optimal action at time $t$.
 Contrary to discounted MDPs, for which an optimal policy is guaranteed to be stationary, optimal policies for unbounded average-cost MDPs are in general not guaranteed to be deterministic and stationary, and may be both history dependent and stochastic~\cite{ross83,puterman94}.
 One way to guarantee the existence of a deterministic stationary policy through a set of sufficient conditions provided in \cite{sennott89}, which we will show are satisfied for the problem in \cref{eq:centralproblem}.
 In the following paragraphs, we provide an overview of the conditions and the optimal policy, while we defer the formal proofs to \cref{app:proofoptstationarypolicy}.